Key Takeaways

 Exhaustion and Procedural Requirements

-Even when federal or state court might ultimately have jurisdiction, parties often must first exhaust tribal remedies.
+Even when federal or state court might ultimately have jurisdiction, parties may first need to exhaust tribal remedies.
 Under National Farmers Union Insurance Cos. v.
-Crow Tribe, federal courts should stay their hand while tribal courts determine their own jurisdiction.
-This "exhaustion doctrine" means that challenges to tribal court authority typically must be raised first in tribal court itself.
+Crow Tribe, federal courts generally should allow tribal courts to determine their own jurisdiction before exercising federal jurisdiction over the same dispute.
+This "exhaustion doctrine" is prudential, not jurisdictional — courts have recognized exceptions, such as when tribal court jurisdiction is patently lacking, when exhaustion would be futile, or when the action is brought to vindicate rights specifically granted by federal statute.
+But in most cases, the principle applies: challenges to tribal court authority should be raised first in tribal court itself.

-The practical implication: if you're sued in tribal court, you can't just run to federal court.
-You must participate in the tribal proceedings, challenge jurisdiction there if appropriate, and allow the tribal court to rule.
-Only after tribal remedies are exhausted can you seek federal review.
+The practical implication: if you are sued in tribal court, you usually cannot just run to federal court and ignore the tribal case.
+You must evaluate whether to appear, preserve jurisdictional objections, and allow the tribal court system to address its own authority unless a recognized exception applies.
+Only after tribal remedies are exhausted can federal review usually proceed.

 Getting it Right From the Start